 The prenuptial agreement is a legally enforceable contract, however, a Florida family law court does have the authority to overturn the agreement if it was not properly executed.
 In order to be legally binding, both parties must voluntarily agree to the terms of the agreement.
 In addition, both parties must provide an accurate and fair disclosure of their financial position, and each party must have an opportunity to review the agreement before signing it.
 If these conditions are not satisfied, a court may decide the agreement was executed under duress and void the prenuptial agreement.

-Talk to a Divorce Attorney in Tampa about Prenuptial Agreements
+Talk to a Divorce Attorney in Florida about Prenuptial Agreements